multitudes/oldmultitudes.github.io/_posts/2018-03-28-System Fonts in CSS.markdown

 ### What about macOS?
-The last three versions of Mac OS X use three different system UI fonts:
+The last three versions of Mac OS X till El Capitan used three different system UI fonts:
 * Lucida Grande on Mac OS 10.9 (Mavericks);
 * A special version of Neue Helvetica on Mac OS 10.10 (Yosemite);
 * A special version of San Francisco on Mac OS 10.11 (El Capitan).